robbyjo/JDistlib/JDistLib/README.txt

 I translated the file as such.
 So, the resulting translation will also suffer from the same problem.
 In addition to that, further precision loss should be expected due to the "long double" problem above.
+3. I did not translate unused RNG routines in the normal distribution.
+R's current standard is by inversion.
+I did, however, translate the Ahrens-Dieter and Kinderman-Ramage methods as an option.
+I did not translate the Box-Muller found in the R source code because it is not as good as the others and it requires global state storage.
-3. I did only minimal testing.
+4. I did only minimal testing.
 So, caveat emptor.

 February 12, 2012